thaalesalves/amaranthtrpg/campaigns/alliance_war/aldmeri_dominion.md

 The PCs will then head to the hollow and confront Hazak.
 His guards will attack, and he can be taken dead or alive back to Lorin; if alive, he will be interrogated by the Thalmor; if dead, the Thalmor will investigate his hollow for evidence.

-Once these conflicts are solved, the PCs are ready to move to the next report.
+Once these conflicts are solved, the PCs are ready to move to the next part of the story.

 ##### Report: Windcatcher Plantation